 I draw almost all of my enjoyment of photography from the making of the photograph, not the viewing of it.
 In this respect, to my mind at any rate, photography is a bit like fishing, in that the enjoyment derived from eating the fish can never outweigh the excitement of actually catching it.

-I live alongside the A836, Scotland's north coast road that runs between Thurso in the east and Tongue, somewhere in the middle!
-It's a beautiful part of the country, a region made up of busy crofting communities, wild open spaces, deserted sandy beaches and it's fair share of holiday homes.
+I live at The Poor House alongside the A836, Scotland’s north coast road that runs between Thurso in the east and Tongue, somewhere in the middle!
+It’s a beautiful part of the country, a region made up of busy crofting communities, wild open spaces, deserted sandy beaches and it’s fair share of campervans!

 The nearest supermarket is 40 miles away and our closest major shopping centre is Inverness, 100 miles to the south.